DynamoDB vs Google Firestore - The Ultimate Comparison

 However, if you are designing and implementing highly demanding workloads of over 300 to 400 million requests per day, DynamoDB is the exemplary service for you due to its immense scalability!

-I hope the facts presented and discussed in this article will help to select the correct database service for your project.
+I hope the facts presented and discussed in this article will help you select the correct database service for your project.

 Thank you for reading!